NCIEVS/evsrestapi-client-SDK/python-examples/README.md

   - Ensure `pytest` is installed in your current Python environment: `pip install pytest`.
   - Project dependencies: `pip install -r requirements.txt`.
 - Output: The script runs the pytest commands it finds in this README and reports which executed successfully (and which did not).

+Note: `python_check.py` launches each README command in a separate `pytest` subprocess.
+Network fixes placed only in `python_check.py` do not propagate into those subprocesses; client networking defaults are defined in the SDK itself.

 ## Sample Python Calls